photon-platform/photon/README.md

-# photon ✴ Platform
+# photon ✴ PLATFORM
-## Structure, Style and Logic for Content Development
+## structure ✴ style ✴ logic
+### CONTENT DEVELOPMENT & PUBLISHING

-photon is a suite of curated open source tools
+photon is a suite of curated open source tools intended for creating a platform for developing and publishing content in the digital world.